rizinorg/cutter/docs/source/contributing/code/development-guidelines.rst

 - ``CutterCore::cmdRaw(<command>)`` - Executes a single radare2 command
   without going through radare2 shell functionality like output redirects, grep, and multiple command parsing.

 The command then returns its output.
 This should be used when a command doesn't have output or the output should be handled as-is.
-If possible, using the json variation with ``cmdj`` is always preferred.
+If possible, using the JSON variation with ``cmdj`` is always preferred.

 - ``CutterCore::cmdRawAt(<command>, <address>)`` - Executes a single radare2 command in a given address and returns the output.
 This helps avoiding weird strings concatenation like ``cmd("ph " + hash + " @ " + QString::num(address))``.

 - ``CutterCore::cmd()`` - *(Discouraged)* Only use it when ``cmdj`` or ``cmdRaw`` cannot be used.
 This is used for complex commands using concatenation of several commands (``px 5; pd 7; afl;``), for grepping (``pd 5~call``). for commands inside commands (``?e `afn.```) and so on.
-  This is also used when the output is complex and does not parsed correctly in ``cmdRaw``.
+  This is also used when the output is complex and does not get parsed correctly in ``cmdRaw``.
   Make sure to carefully sanitize user-controlled variables that are passed to the command, to avoid unexpected command injections.

-Generally, if one needs to retrieve information from a radare2 command, it is preferred to use the json API.
+Generally, if one needs to retrieve information from a radare2 command, it is preferred to use the JSON API.

 Example: